 If you or someone you know needs helpline advice in another language, we may be able to arrange an appointment with a helpline adviser and an interpreter from the Sussex Interpreting Service.

-The helpline is part of Amaze’s role as the Information Advice and Support Service (IASS) for the city.
+The helpline is part of Amaze’s role as the Information Advice and Support Service (IASS) for Brighton and Hove and East Sussex.
 Every local authority has to make sure parents carers and children and young people with SEN and disabilities have access to impartial information, advice and support on issues to do with SEN and disability including education, health and social care.
-Brighton & Hove City Council funds Amaze to provide this service in the city.
+Brighton & Hove City Council and East Sussex County Council fund Amaze to provide this service in the city.

 A word about getting through